 Imbolc literally means "in the belly" and refers to the growth of new life in the womb.
 Falling on or around February 1st, this cross-quarter sabbat honors the first signs of new life following the winter solstice.
 As we begin to see crocuses blossom and animals come out of hibernation, we are reminded that the wheel of the year keeps turning and the sun is growing stronger.

-Mother's milk is also an important aspect of Imbolc.
-It's also a symbol of fertility and abundance.
-This is the lambing season, and other animals are also pregnant or giving birth around this time, so milk was plentiful.
+Mother's milk is also an important aspect of Imbolc, and it's also a symbol of fertility and abundance.
+This is the lambing season, and other animals are also pregnant or giving birth around this time, so milk is plentiful.
 Honor new life by bringing this ingredient in all its glorious forms into your Imbolc feast.

-Make sure you're subscribed to The How to Be Awesome Podcast to catch this week's episode on Imbolc as well.
+Make sure you're subscribed to The How to Be Awesome Podcast to hear the episode on Imbolc as well.

 Imbolc is the perfect time for planting seeds, both literal and metaphorical.
 I love to use this sabbat for intention setting for the year ahead, planting the energetic seeds that I'd like to tend and harvest throughout the year.
 Bring this energy into your kitchen witchcraft by cooking with seeds.

 - Gorgonzola Focaccia Bread - This cheesy bread gets topped with buttery pine nuts for a hit of cleansing energy.